-Domain Authority is a metric (scored out of 100) that gives some indication of how influential a website is in search engines, and is often used by search agencies to give their clients an indication of the quality of their link-building efforts.
+Domain Authority is scored from 1-100, and indicates how influential a website is in search engines, with higher scoring sites appearing first in results pages.
+DA is often used by search agencies to highlights the quality of the site snd their link-building efforts with clients.

 This metric is provided by the trusted 3rd party service Moz.com.